ntu-nail/AI6127/README.md

 # Intended Learning Outcomes

 In this course, students will learn state-of-the-art deep learning methods for NLP.
 Through lectures and practical assignments, students will learn the necessary tricks for making their models work on practical problems.
-They will learn to implement, and possibly to invent their own deep learning models using available deep learning libraries like [Pytorch](https://pytorch.org/).
+They will learn to implement and possibly invent their deep learning models using available deep learning libraries like [Pytorch](https://pytorch.org/).

 **Our Approach**

-- Thorough and Detailed: How to write from scratch, debug and train deep neural models
+- Thorough and Detailed: How to write from scratch, debug, and train deep neural models

-- State of the art: Most lecture materials are new from research world in the past 1-5 years.
+- State of the art: Most lecture materials are new from the research world in the past 1-5 years.

 - Practical: Focus on practical techniques for training the models, and on GPUs.